-Repeat this step for each dilemma (or Q-Flash) in turn until no more remain.
+Repeat this step for each dilemma (or Q-Flash) in turn until no more remain

-Once begun, a mission attempt may not be aborted unless the Away Team or crew is "stopped," no personnel remain at the mission location or you play a special card such as End Transmission or Time to Reconsider.
-A mission attempt is all one action, although Interrupt and Doorway cards may be played between seed cards or between the announcement of the mission attempt and before the first seed card is encountered (but not between the last seed card encounter and the completion of the mission on that attempt).
+Once begun, a mission attempt may not be aborted unless the Away Team or crew is "stopped" or no personnel remain at the mission location.
+A mission attempt is all one action.
 No other actions may be performed during a mission attempt unless they specifically nullify or modify a dilemma or the mission attempt itself.

 Once you have resolved all the dilemmas under a mission, if your remaining "unstopped" personnel can meet the mission requirements, you score the mission points and earn any artifacts present.
-(Equipment and artifacts that say "use as equipment" join your crew or Away Team; personnel that you seeded join your crew or Away Team (if compatible; otherwise they are under house arrest or form a separate Away Team); and personnel that your opponent seeded are captured.
+(Equipment and artifacts that say "use as equipment" join your crew or Away Team.
+Personnel that you seeded join your crew or Away Team, if compatible; otherwise they are under house arrest or form a separate Away Team.
+Personnel that your opponent seeded are captured.
 See capturing.)
 To score the mission and mark it complete, slide the Mission card toward yourself about one-half card length.
 The completed mission remains on the table as a spaceline location, but it cannot be attempted or scored again.

-The "unstopped" Away Team is free to beam back up to the ship and continue if desired.
+Your "unstopped" Away Team is free to beam back up to the ship and continue if desired.
 (Failing to complete the mission does not "stop" the Away Team.)

 Once you complete a mission, its points are yours to keep.
-Cards which affect a mission's points or attemptability (e.g., Supernova, Mordock, The Sheliak, Assimilate Planet) do not affect your score if they occur after the mission is completed (unless explicitly specified, as with I Tried to Warn You).
+Cards which affect a mission's points or attemptability (e.g., Supernova, Mordock, The Sheliak, Assimilate Planet) do not affect your score if they occur after the mission is completed (unless otherwise specified, as with I Tried to Warn You or Hero of the Empire).